 The Suns were good they had Barkley, All-Star guard Kevin Johnson, and sharpshooter Dan Majerle carrying them on both ends of the floor, and if the whole series had been played in Chicago, they might have won the title.
 The Suns went 0-3 in Phoenix during this six-game series, losing for the final time on John Paxson’s iconic three-pointer.

-You had an iconic triple overtime game in game 3; this was a very tense hard fought series.
-Series like this is why Michael Jordan is a legend and got some of the biggest shoe deals in history.
+You had an iconic triple-overtime game in game 3; this was a very tense hard-fought series.
+A series like this is why Michael Jordan is a legend and got some of the biggest shoe deals in history.

 The Celtics led by four points with a minute to go, but the Lakers staged a furious comeback led by Selvy, who hit two shots and grabbed two big rebounds to tie the game.
 The Lakers had the ball and a chance to win the title, but Selvy’s seemingly easy 12-foot baseline jumper rimmed out as time expired, and the Celtics would go on to win in overtime.
 As the years went on, the shot was lamented as the Lakers’ best chance to derail the budding Celtics dynasty, as Boston rattled off a 6-0 Finals record against the Lakers in the Russell era.

 This extremely evenly matched series had four games decided by two points or fewer, and both the first and last games of the series went to double overtime.
 Game 7 will be best remembered for Bob Pettit and the Hawks’ two misses from close range that would have tied the game in double OT, a classic finish that remains the only Game 7 in Finals history to need a second extra period.